devi-prasad/fast-track-c/deviprasad-bio.md

 I also offer teaching and training services for novice as well as practicing software developers.

-I earned my doctorate degree in Computer Science from NIT, Allahabad.
+I have a doctorate degree in Computer Science from NIT Allahabad.
 In my thesis, I developed denotational semantics of advice-weaving for a class-based aspect-oriented programming language.